zachhalle/SublimeFormatter/README.md

 # Emphatic warning

 This plugin will run commands in your shell.
 As such, attempting to format files named, for example `rm -rf / ; bad_idea.txt` can be a **very bad idea**.
 It attempts to detect whether a command may be destructive before running it, but if you are really enterprising, you may be able to fool it if you try hard enough.
+Please use sensible file names.